vishnuraghavb/EnBizCard/README.md

 - Feature your product images, artworks, music releases, video showreels, brochures
 - Easily share your card from any mobile device with either a link or QR-code
 - PGP public key sharing with fingerprint support
-- Embed HTML content (supports iframe)
+- Embed all kinds of HTML content (that means you can now add YouTube videos)

+## Highlights

+- Share it with anyone, unlimited times
+- Feature unlimited content
+- Embed unlimited content

 ## Roadmap